 Start on your hands and toes, facing the floor, with your head, back and legs in a straight line and your arms straight under your shoulders.
 Lift your hips to the ceiling, pulling the belly button into the spine, forming a pike and lengthening your arms and legs.
 The pose is like the downward dog in yoga, for those familiar with it.

-Do not arch the back,be careful to keep it straight.
-Next step is to return to plank position and bend your elbows against your sides, lowering your body and legs to the floor.
+Do not arch the back, be careful to keep it straight.
+The next step is to return to the plank position and bend your elbows against your sides, lowering your body and legs to the floor.
 With your lower body flat on the floor, use your arms to push your chest and head up towards the ceiling, similar to the cobra pose in yoga, stretching out the upper body.
-Lower down and push your body back into plank position.
+Lower down and push your body back into the plank position.
 Repeat 5 to 10 times.

 As you get stronger increase the number of repetitions.
-Planks in general and this type especially are a full body exercise.
-It engages your midsection, upper and lower body, strengthening quads, inner abs, pecs, as well as the muscles around the joints.
+Planks, in general and this type especially, are a full-body exercise.
+It engages your midsection, upper and lower body, strengthening quads, inner abs, pecs, and the muscles around the joints.
 Though it is quite intense, it’s a perfect exercise to end the workout.